 - demonstrate solid organizational stewardship.

-- want to engage with us as partners.
+- want to engage with Roundhouse and those within our network as partners.

 We are especially interested in opportunities that:

 - stimulate rural economies, foster economic resilience and/or advance efforts outside of traditional economies.

 remove barriers to access services, whether real or perceived.

 - bring great, new ideas at a time when Foundation support can act as a catalyst.

 - engage a mix of lived experiences at every level, including across generations.